Shoplifters of the World Unite: Release

 Another newly completed song, "You Just Haven't Earned It Yet, Baby", was originally intended to be the A-side of this single.
 It made it to the white label test pressing stage and approximately 900 stock copies of the single were manufactured before the band decided to make "Shoplifters" the A-side instead.
 Marr has since stated, Shoplifters' was the better record," while Morrissey disliked producer John Porter's mix of "You Just Haven't Earned It Yet, Baby".
 This aborted single mix can be heard on The World Won't Listen, while a remixed version is included in Louder Than Bombs.

 "Shoplifters of the World Unite" was released as a non-album single in January 1987, reaching number 12 in the UK singles chart.
 The single's sleeve features a photograph of a young Elvis Presley that was taken by James R. Reid.
 The British 7" and 12" vinyls contained the matrix messages: ALF RAMSEY'S REVENGE/none.
 The song's lyrics provoked controversy, with MP Geoffrey Dickens condemning the band for releasing an open ode to thievery and Tesco nearly suing Smash Hits for reprinting the song's lyrics on a graphic that had a Tesco grocery bag.
 In order to promote the song on the music programme The Tube, Morrissey agreed to state that the song's lyrics were metaphorical, although they were not intended as such.

 Shortly after its release as a single, the song was included on the 1987 compilation albums The World Won't Listen and Louder Than Bombs.
 It has since appeared on other compilation albums, such as Singles, The Very Best of The Smiths and The Sound of The Smiths.

 Live performances

 The Smiths performed this song in concert only once, during their last gig in December 1986 at Brixton Academy, London (just prior to the release of the song as a single).
-It was also played live on the British music programme The Tube on 10 April 1987 (alongside previous single "Sheila Take a Bow") in the band's final live performance ever.
-A music video based partly on the band's performance of the song on The Tube was directed by Tamra Davis.
 The band then mimed the song on Top of the Pops; Morrissey appeared wearing an Elvis Presley T-shirt in keeping with the single's cover artwork.
+It was also played live on the British music programme The Tube on 10 April 1987 (alongside their next single "Sheila Take a Bow") in the band's final live performance ever.

 Morrissey has sung it in concert frequently during his solo career.